Brown-University-Library/DHDSsummer2021/01-July-6.md

 ## Homework
 Read one or two of the following and write a one page response.
 Please put the response in the Day 1 Reading folder in the shared google drive.
 There will be a short discussion of the readings on Wednesday morning.

 * Ryan Cordell ["Speculative Bibliography"](https://doi.org/10.1515/ang-2020-0041)
 * IHR Digital History Seminar.
 Zoe Alker, ["Data mining convict tattoos, 1788-1925"](https://www.youtube.com/watch?v=L5jmtExC7A4) video
+* [_Documenting The	Now_ White	Paper: Ethical Considerations	for	Archiving	Social Media	Content	Generated	by Contemporary Social	Movements: Challenges, Opportunities,	and	Recommendations](https://www.docnow.io/docs/docnow-whitepaper-2018.pdf)

 ## Further Reading